-Ono.
-The state does not impose a co-payment or similar charge upon participants for waiver services.
+No. The state does not impose a co-payment or similar charge upon participants for waiver services.
+Yes.

-O Yes.
 The state imposes a co-payment or similar charge upon participants for one or more waiver services.

 i.
 Co-Pay Arrangement.

 Specify the types of co-pay arrangements that are imposed on waiver participants (check each that applies):

 Charges Associated with the Provision of Waiver Services (if any are checked, complete Items I-7-a-ii through I-7-a-iv):

-Nominal deductible

-Coinsurance

-Co-Payment

-Other charge
+Nominal deductible Coinsurance Co-Payment Other charge Specify:

-Specify:

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (2 of 5)

-1-7.
-I anticipant Co-1 dynamics for waiver pervices and other Cost Sharing (2 of 3)

 a.
 Co-Payment Requirements.

 ii.
 Participants Subject to Co-pay Charges for Waiver Services.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (3 of 5)

 a.
 Co-Payment Requirements.

 iii.
 Amount of Co-Pay Charges for Waiver Services.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (4 of 5)

-a Co Payment Pequirements

 a.
 Co-Payment Requirements.

 iv.
 Cumulative Maximum Charges.

 Answers provided in Appendix I-7-a indicate that you do not need to complete this section.

-Appendix I: Financial Accountability

 I-7: Participant Co-Payments for Waiver Services and Other Cost Sharing (5 of 5)